hailanzs/contactless-mat-id/README.md

 ```

 ## Testing
 If you would like to only test a given dataset on an already trained model, run train.py with the experiment name created by train.py (can be found in results/, metadata/ or logs/) and the folder to the new experiments to test.
-More arguments can be found in utility.py.
+More arguments can be found in utility.py in the function test_options().
 ```
 python nn/test.py --exp_name <exp_name_to_test> --test_dates <new_test_dates>
 ```